Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Academy trusts must publish the admissions arrangements for their schools on their website and keep them there for the whole of the offer year (the school year in which offers for places are made).

 16 to 19 academies and colleges

-If you are a 16 to 19 academy, FE college or sixth form, we recommend that you publish details of your admission arrangements.
+If you’re a 16 to 19 academy, FE college or sixth form, we recommend that you publish details of your admission arrangements.

-You should publish this information a year in advance of the beginning of the academic year, and we recommend that these arrangements don’t change during the year.
+You should publish this information a year before the beginning of the academic year to help parents and students make an informed choice, and we recommend that the arrangements don’t change during the year.
 You should include details of:

 - open days your college or academy is planning